richrd/suplemon/README.md

 It is as easy as nano, and has much of the power of Sublime Text.
 It also supports extensions to allow all kinds of customizations.
 To get more help hit ```Ctrl + H``` in the editor.
 Suplemon is licensed under the MIT license.

-## Features
- * Terminal text editing with style
- * Proper multi cursor editing, Sublime Text style.
- * Syntax highlighting
- * Autocomplete
- * Easy Undo/Redo
- * Copy & Paste, with multi line support (and native clipboard support on X11 / Unix)
- * Multiple files in tabs
- * Powerful Go To feature for jumping to files and lines
- * Find and Find next
- * Custom keyboard shortcuts
- * Mouse support
- * Extensions (easy to write your own)
- * Lots more...

 ## Goals
  1. [X] Create a command line text editor with built in multi cursor support.
 It's awesome!